 I’m reading Fast Company magazine this morning and realize I don’t get out of it what I used to.
 It’s probably a combination of how I’ve changed, how our company has changed and how the magazine has changed.
-This got me thinking about articles I’ve ready about how selling has changed and the ‘keys’ to selling in today’s market.
+This got me thinking about other articles I’ve read about how selling has changed and the “keys” to selling in today’s market.

-I did a quick Google search; ‘keys to sales success’, and here are some of the articles.
+I did a quick Google search for “keys to sales success” and here are some of the articles that Google found:

 - Inc. – Four Keys to Sales Success